BetterDiscord/docs/docs/api/bdapi.md

 ___

 ### setBDData <span class="deprecated">Deprecated</span>
-Gets some data in BetterDiscord's misc data.
+Sets some data in BetterDiscord's misc data.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-key|string|Key of the data to load.
+key|string|Key of the data to store

 **Returns:** `any` - The stored data
 ___